 In those who are recommended to take biotin, type of biotin supplement does not appear to matter.
-1000 mcg twice daily to up to 5000 mcg is appropriate dosing for most.
+1000 mcg twice daily to up to 2500 mcg is appropriate dosing for most.
+Once should never exceed 5000 mcg.
 I always advise individuals to review this question with their physician an avoid unnecessary supplementation.

 Dr. Jeff Donovan is a Canadian and US board certified dermatologist specializing exclusively in hair loss.
 To schedule a consultation, please call the Vancouver office at 604.283.9299